 Weipa has everything you need and is a great place to stop to rest and stock up before venturing further.
 There’s a full size Woolworths supermarket, large pharmacy, hospital, hardware store, mechanics etc.

-From Weipa we took the Batavia Downs shortcut to then head North, a few hours later we arrived at Bramwell Station.
-It was a good overnighter, great place to mingle with other travellers as they have a BBQ dinner with live entertainment, unfortunately we missed this as dinner wasn't served until 7pm which is way too late to start dinner with little people.
+From Weipa we took the Batavia Downs shortcut to then head North.
+A few hours later we arrived at Bramwell Station.
+Bramwell was a good overnighter.
+We found it to be a great place to mingle with other travellers.
+The Station puts on a BBQ dinner with live entertainment.
+Unfortunately for us, dinner wasn’t served until 7pm which is too late for our little people to start eating, so we gave this a miss.
 Kids enjoyed seeing the cows.
 Small museum onsite with history of the station.

 Jardine River Ferry is $130 return.
-We didn't have to wait long to get over, however the line up to get back across (Southbound) was about 1 hour wait time.
+We didn’t have to wait long to get over.
+However, the line up to get back across (Southbound) had about 1 hour of wait time.
 This was midday on a Sunday.

 We arrived at Seisia Beach a few hours after leaving Bramwell.
-The caravan was dusty as hell, red dust in all cupboards above the wheel arches, draws came out of their tracks, our fridge and microwave had come loose which we didn't know at the time, until it was identified by Jayco later.
+The caravan was dusty as hell.
+We had red dust in all cupboards and above the wheel arches.
+Draws had come out of their tracks.
+We didn’t realise it at the time but our fridge and microwave had come loose.
+Jayco identified this at our service.
 The tyres flicking up road debris had disintegrated 3 x electronic brake lines.
-Nothing that a crimping set and a bit of duct tape couldn't fix until a permanent repair was sourced.
+Nothing that a crimping set and a bit of duct tape couldn’t fix until a permanent repair was sourced.

-We stayed at Seisia Beach, this was not our first choice, everyone we spoke to about Cape York highly rated Punsand Bay, unfortunately they didn’t have space at the time for a van our size.
+We stayed at Seisia Beach.
+Seisia wasn’t our first choice as everyone we spoke to about Cape York highly rated Punsand Bay.
+However, Punsand Bay didn’t have space at the time for a van our size.

-Seisia Holiday Park didn’t have amazing reviews on WikiCamps, but you can’t believe everything you read and unlike Punsand they did have powered sites which was a bonus as we are always much happier in the mornings with a real coffee from our Jura.
+Seisia Holiday Park didn’t have amazing reviews on WikiCamps, but you can’t believe everything you read and unlike Punsand they did have powered sites which was a bonus as we are always much happier in the mornings with a real coffee in the morning from our Jura.

-Wherever you are in the area you encounter stray dogs and wild horses roam freely, we had some wander through the camp, which was exciting but we had to keep a close eye on the kids and our dog Ted.
+Wherever you are in Cape York you will encounter stray dogs.
+Wild horses also roam freely.
+We had some horses wander through the camp, which was exciting.
+We just had to keep a close eye on the kids and our dog Ted.